LovetheFrogs/PyCircTools/README.md

 <a name="about"></a>
 ## About

 PyCircTools is software developed by LovetheFrogs and licensed under GPL-3.0 license.
+You can support the project and me by donating via PayPal or on [ko-fi.](https://ko-fi.com/E1E4DPZHG)